TrashMob-eco/TrashMob/README.md

 This project is currently under development, with the plan to launch in the spring of 2021.
 There's lots of work to get the site to an MVP state.
 I have a plan I have been working on that I will share if people are interested

-## WHat is the domain name going to be?
+## What is the domain name going to be?

 I'm working on procuring the domain name(s).